devnull-cz/c-prog-lang/modules/array-intro.md

 - I.e. `int array[100] = { 0 };` will have all values set to `0`

-- The initialization is done by a compiler
+- The initialization is done in code added by the compiler.
+That code is part of the runtime system of the language.

 - Using `= {}` is not allowed by the C specification (allowed in C++) but generally accepted.
 Not with `-Wpedantic` though: